top of page

 Zante Town

 Maybe downtown is where you want to be.
 Most nights we spend exploring the delicious offerings of Zante Town.
 And there are many dining options.
 Gourmet, taverns, casual, take out.
 You can find hotels, and apartments to rent.
-If you are an explorer who likes the bustle and prefers to explore during the day and stay local at night, this might be the best option for you.
+If you are an explorer who likes the bustle and prefers to explore during the day and stay local at night, and being near the beach isn't a necessity, this might be the best option for you.

 Argasi